torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 		...
 	};

-There are other members of the structure, but they should not be touched.
+There are other members of the structure, but they should yest be touched.

 The ``modes`` member summarises the capabilities of the underlying